 Also consider the Catholic-Protestant wars during the Reformation, which reminds one of the Sunni-Shiite conflict among Muslims.
 In the early 1500s, Martin Luther, John Calvin, and others broke from the Roman Catholic Church to create a more “pure” Christianity (which involved many executions; Luther even supported the execution of a close friend).

 Northern Europe became dominated by Protestant states, Southern Europe by Catholic states.
 Central Europe (primarily Germany) plunged into violence that lasted more than a century.
 It then culminated in the Thirty Years’ War (1618-1648), which devastated Europe and killed some 8 million people (see Harman).
 The Eighty Years’ War, the French Wars of Religion, and the English Civil War were also influenced by this religious divide; while not the only factor, it contributed to millions more deaths.
 And, of course, within many states there was unspeakable persecution and violence toward minority Christian sects, such as the long conflict between Catholics and Protestant Huguenots in France.

-In a close parallel to extremist Muslim hatred and persecution of other religions, consider Christian persecution of the Jews, which began to intensify as soon as Christianity became the dominant religion of the Roman Empire in the 300s.
+In a close parallel to extremist Muslim hatred and persecution of other religions, consider Christian persecution of the Jews, which began to intensify as soon as Christianity became the dominant religion of the Roman Empire.
 Jews were demoted to second-class citizens, with curtailed legal rights, economic opportunities, and religious activities.
 They were kept out of public office and could not marry Christians or own Christian slaves.
 In 423, Rome made it illegal for Jews to build or repair a synagogue.
 Christians committed acts of violence against them — murder, theft, destroying synagogues — without fear of consequence.
 For example, in 388 the bishop of Callinicum incited his churchgoers to burn down the local Jewish synagogue.
 There was no punishment for this (see Ehrman, How Jesus Became God).